Frequently asked questions

 Cyber security and privacy training is an ongoing part of managing risk for organizations.
 Getting this right takes effort and a continued program of activities throughout the year.

-We keep our programs relevant for our learners by regularly releasing new courses.
+We keep our programs relevant to our learners by regularly releasing new courses.
 Because we provide content in this way, a subscription-based model makes sense.

 For each year you subscribe, you’ll get new courses, supporting materials, and guidance from us.